Seth-msum/340Group8/README.md

 ### Robert - Store Owner

-Robert is 48 years old and owns the local Target.
+Robert is 54 years old and owns the local Target.
+He hopes to make his Target one of the top stores in the company with the most consistent selection available for customers.
+Robert is not very computer savvy but understands that the use of computer systems can help his store become more efficient and better for customers.
+He is willing to invest in systems for his business as long as those systems give benefits in return.

 ## User Stories